In this article:

 3 - Actions

+When there is a task that requires someone to take action to progress the matter, you can create an action.
 To learn more about the 'Actions' concept - click through to this article.

 Matter details

-1 - Matter info
+1 - General information

 2 - The Matter Details area